Nursing

 NURS 2116 | Relational Practice: IntroductionIn this course, students develop the knowledge, attitudes and skills for respectful, compassionate and ethical relational nursing practice, the foundation for health promotion.
 Emphasis is placed on the relationship between health as a socio-environmental construct and the importance of nurses being responsive to the uniqueness of people and their contexts.
 In addition, students develop the knowledge, attitudes and skills required for effective participation in learning groups. |

-NURS 2211 | Nursing Art and Science: Acute Health ChallengesIn this course, students are introduced to the nurse’s role in caring for adults with common and predictable acute health challenges.
-Students build on previously learned knowledge and integrate new knowledge, skills, and attitudes required for the provision of safe, competent and compassionate nursing care for adults with an emphasis on those preparing for, undergoing, or recovering from surgery. |
+NURS 2211 | Nursing Art and Science: Acute Health ChallengesIn this course, students are introduced to the nurse’s role in caring for adults with common and predictable acute health challenges, focusing on perioperative experiences.
+Students build on previously learned knowledge and integrate new knowledge.
+Students will explore the theory necessary to develop the skills, attitudes, and abilities required to provide safe, ethical, competent, compassionate, and evidence-informed adult nursing care. |

 NURS 2212 | Health Assessment: Acute Health ChallengesThis course builds on the knowledge and skills learned in semester one courses.
 In this course, students learn holistic nursing assessments of adults experiencing acute health challenges with a focus on the assessments of clients preparing for, undergoing, or recovering from surgery.
 In addition, students learn a variety of psychomotor skills commonly used in nursing practice with adults in surgical nursing practice settings.
 Knowledge development occurs through active engagement in a variety of simulated nursing practice experiences. |